-This management's discussion and analysis contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1934 and Section 21E of the Securities Exchange Act of 1934.
+This management's discussion and analysis contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 All statements regarding our expected financial position and operating results, our business strategy, our financing plans, forecasted demographic and economic trends relating to our industry and similar matters are forward-looking statements.
 These statements can sometimes be identified by our use of forward-looking words such as "may," "will," "anticipate," "estimate," "expect," "intend" or similar expressions.
 We cannot promise you that our expectations in such forward-looking statements will turn out to be correct.
 Our actual results could be materially different from our expectations because of various factors, including the factors discussed under "Item 1A.
 Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2017 filed with the SEC.
 These statements are also subject to risks and uncertainties that could cause the Company's actual operating results to differ materially.
-Such risks and uncertainties include, but are not limited to: the extent of market acceptance of the Company's current and newly developed products; the costs associated with the development and launch of new products and the market acceptance of such new products; the sensitivity of the Company's business to general economic conditions; the impact of seasonal and weather-related demand fluctuations on inventory levels in the distribution channel and sales of the Company's products; the availability and cost of third-party transportation services for the Company's products; the Company's ability to obtain raw materials at acceptable prices; the Company's ability to maintain product quality; the highly competitive markets in which the Company operates; and cyber-attacks, security breaches or other security vulnerabilities.
+Such risks and uncertainties include, but are not limited to: the extent of market acceptance of such new products; the sensitivity of the Company's business to general economic conditions; the impact of seasonal and weather-related demand fluctuations on inventory levels in the distribution channel and sales of the Company's products; the availability and cost of third-party transportation services for the Company's products; the company's ability to obtain raw materials at acceptable prices; the Company's ability to maintain product quality and product performance at an acceptable cost; the level of expenses associated with product replacement and consumer relations expenses related to product; the highly competitive markets in which the Company operates; and cyber-attacks, security breaches or other security vulnerabilities.